Staff Engagement: What & Why Is It Important

 Source: theaccountancy.co.uk

 Ensuring staff members have the necessary support to succeed is crucial.
 This includes having meaningful conversations, providing feedback on performance, and offering appropriate training opportunities.
-When managers fail to provide adequate resources or guidance, staff members can become frustrated and overwhelmed.
+When managers must provide adequate resources or guidance, staff members can become frustrated and overwhelmed.

-This can lead to a decrease in productivity and performance, which poses a significant challenge for managers.
+This can lead to decreased productivity and performance, which poses a significant challenge for managers.
 To help overwhelmed employees, managers can focus on eliminating distractions in the office and providing resources to help employees be successful.

 Additionally, managers can uncover where uncertainties lie within their team and try to understand why.
-They can also foster ongoing career and development conversations to help employees feel forward momentum at work.
+They can also foster ongoing career and development conversations to help employees gain momentum at work.

 It’s important to note that feeling overwhelmed and overworked does not signify that an employee is a subpar performer.
 Managers should encourage employees to speak up when they feel overextended and unable to give their all.
 By doing so, managers can help employees avoid burnout and maintain productivity.